petterjuan/studio2.0/README.en.md

 ## Project Summary

-**VM Fitness Hub** is a modern, high-performance web application built with Next.js that serves as a frontend for an e-commerce and content experience.
-The application provides users with a polished UI to browse products, read blog articles, interact with an AI shopping assistant, and generate personalized workout plans.
-User authentication, profile data, and admin features are handled via Firebase.
-Payments are securely processed through Stripe.
+**VM Fitness Hub** is a modern, high-performance web application built with Next.js that serves as a frontend for a premium e-commerce and content experience.
+The application provides users with a polished UI to browse exclusive products, read insightful blog articles, interact with a smart shopping assistant, and generate personalized workout plans.
+User authentication, profile data, and admin features are seamlessly handled via Firebase, with secure payments processed through Stripe.

 This project is designed to be deployed on **Firebase App Hosting**, providing a scalable and fully-managed solution.